 Removing this trap is unnecessary, but you will want to clean it out beforehand as some material can be stuck.

-Cleaning out the p-bend or p-trap may be sufficient to clear the obstruction in your pipes and make it easier for the snake to work.
+Cleaning out the p-bend or p-trap may be sufficient to clear the obstruction in your pipes and make it easier for the drain auger to work.

 Do not remove the trap arm if it is glued onto the wall.
 You can remove it if you find it is connected by a plastic or metallic nut.

 Start by threading the head of your plumbing snake through the drain pipe.
 You can run cold water whilst snaking if the trap is still connected.

 Slowly continue to feed the auger through the drain.
 At a consistent speed, rotate the handle until you feel resistance.
 You may have reached the obstruction.